-The following items - applied to both the Budget Tables and the Budget Narrative - are rated as a part of this section and must be addressed by the applicant in the Budget Attachment.
-The response will be evaluated with a single rating based on a scale of 1-5.
+The following items are rated as a part of this section and must be addressed by the applicant in the Budget Attachment.
+The response will be evaluated with a single rating based on a scale of 0-5.

-and B Attach a high Project Budget: The applicant provided a complete Budget Attachment (Project Budget and Budget Narrative) for the proposed project.
+Project Budget: The applicant provided a complete Budget Attachment (Project Budget and Budget Narrative) for the proposed project.
 The elements against which the Budget Attachment will be rated are listed below.
-Addressing each element does not itself merit a high rating; rather, although each element is to be addressed, it is the quality of the response to each that is to be evaluated.
-5.1 Provide complete and detailed budget information with language to support each budget category, as applicable.
-The expenses must be appropriate to the proposed strategy.
-5.2 Demonstrate how the amount of grant funds requested are commensurate with the scope of the proposal and the demonstrated need(s) for these additional resources (per AB 1603).
-5.3 Describe how the dollar-for-dollar match requirement will be met (either cash or in-kind) (per AB 1603).
+Addressing each element does not itself merit a high rating; rather, although each element is to be addressed, it is the quality of the response to each that will be evaluated.

+- Provide complete and detailed budget information with language to support each budget category, as applicable.
+The expenses must be appropriate to the proposed strategy. - Demonstrate how the amount of grant funds requested is commensurate with the scope of the proposal and the demonstrated need(s) for these additional resources (per AB 1603). - Describe how the dollar-for-dollar match requirement will be met (either cash or in-kind) (per AB 1603).